gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/clean_code.md

 > It depends. - _Kent Beck_

 Basically, with this tiny quote Kent covers the soul of software engineering.
-It's also my most used sentence at work :).
+It's also my most used sentence at work :smile:.

 ## The Ugly